orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/network_routed.md

 - `dns1` (String) The primary DNS server IP address for the network.
 - `dns2` (String) The secondary DNS server IP address for the network.
 - `dns_suffix` (String) The DNS suffix for the network.
+- `edge_gateway_id` (String) The ID of the edge gateway in which the routed network should be located.
+- `edge_gateway_name` (String) The name of the edge gateway in which the routed network should be located.
 - `interface_type` (String) Optional interface type (only for NSX-V networks).
 One of `INTERNAL` (default), `DISTRIBUTED`, `SUBINTERFACE`
 - `static_ip_pool` (Attributes Set) A set of static IP pools to be used for this network. (see [below for nested schema](#nestedatt--static_ip_pool))

 ### Read-Only

-- `id` (String) The ID of the network.
-This is a generated value and cannot be specified during creation.
+- `id` (String) The ID of the network.This is a generated value and cannot be specified during creation.
 This value is used to identify the network in other resources.

 <a id="nestedatt--static_ip_pool"></a>
 ### Nested Schema for `static_ip_pool`